 Your risk of HPV is higher the more partners you have.
-Contracting HPV doesn’t guarantee cancer, but US studies have shown more than 50 per cent of cases of oral cancer can be linked back to HPV, for instance.
+Contracting HPV doesn’t guarantee cancer, but US studies have shown more than 50% of cases of oral cancer can be linked back to HPV, for instance.
 Men are more at risk than women.

 If you suspect you have HPV or genital warts, talk to your doctor.

-Herpes is a common STI that has two types: oral herpes (blisters and cold sores around your mouth or nose) and genital herpes (pain, itching and small sores on the genitals that turn into ulcers and scabs).
-You can catch either type of herpes from unprotected oral sex (and unprotected vaginal or anal sex too).
+Herpes is a common STI that has two types: oral herpes (blisters and round your mouth or nose) and (pain, itching and small sores on the genitals that turn into ulcers and scabs).
+You can catch either type of herpes from oral sex without a condom (and vaginal or anal sex without a condom too).

-If your partner has cold sores around their mouth (oral herpes), they can pass these on to your genitals during oral sex.
-If your partner has herpes blisters around their genitals, they can pass these on to your mouth if you give them unprotected oral sex.
+If your partner has cold sores around their mouth (oral herpes), they can pass these on to your genitals during oral sex if you have not had cold sores in the past.
+If your partner has herpes blisters around their genitals, they can pass these on to your mouth if you give them oral sex.